 Carmen F.S.
 Vianese currently resides in Nunda, New York.
 Vianese graduated from Herkimer County Community with an Associate of Applied Science degree in the field of Occupational Therapy.
 Vianese also received an Associate of Applied Science degree in Massage Therapy from the New York Institute of Massage.
-Since November 1986, Vianese has been employed in Perry, New York, as a staff therapist in the Occupational Therapy Department of the Finger Lakes Developmental Disabilities Service Office of New York State.
+Since November 1986, prior to her recent retirement, Vianese was employed in Perry, New York, as a staff therapist in the Occupational Therapy Department of the Finger Lakes Developmental Disabilities Service Office of New York State.
 For 12 years during her period of employment there, Vianese owned and operated Hands of Grace, a private clinical practice engaged in massage therapy, in Nunda New York.
 Vianese has served as a member of the board of directors of the Nunda Community Home and as a volunteer for Hospice Massage Therapy services.
 Vianese also continues to serve the UMC through her position as a board member for Global Ministries, as well as through the Upper New York Annual Conference as United Women in Faith's President and the Head delegate of the General & Jurisdictional Conference Delegations.
-Vianese is serving her second term as a director, which will expire in 2023.
+Vianese is serving her third term as a director, which will expire in 2026.

-Reverend Dr. Cynthia D. Weems lives in Coral Gables, Florida.
-Weems is the District Superintendent of the Southeast District of the Florida Conference.
-The Southeast District spans Delray Beach to Key West and encompasses five language groups.
+Reverend Dr. Cynthia D. Weems is the District Superintendent of the Southeast District of the Florida Conference which spans Delray Beach to Key West and encompasses five language groups.
+Weems will begin serving as Senior Pastor of The United Methodist Church of Sun City Center, Florida on July 1, 2024.
 Formerly, she served as pastor of First United Methodist Church of Miami, a church with an extensive ministry to the diverse homeless population of downtown Miami.
 Weems has served congregations in Connecticut, Kansas, and Florida.
 After seminary, she spent two years as a volunteer missionary in Cochabamba, Bolivia.
 Weems is a Mississippian by birth, later raised in Kansas City, and the daughter of a pastor and public school teacher.
 She is a Phi Beta Kappa graduate of Millsaps College, was a Yale Fellow and Student Body President at Yale Divinity School.
 Later, she earned a Doctor of Ministry degree from Saint Paul School of Theology.
 Weems was a 2016 and 2020 clergy delegate to General and Jurisdictional Conferences from the Florida Conference.
 Weems is trilingual, having learned both Spanish and Portuguese in Latin America.
 She serves on the Board of National Justice for our Neighbors and chairs the Encounter with Christ in Latin America and the Caribbean Advisory Board.
 Weems is serving her second term as a director, which will expire in 2024.